MUJIE YAN

 Biography

-Mujie has participated in various masterclasses, including but not limited to those hosted by Gábor Eckhardt, Dmitri Alexeev, Steven Osborne and Boris Berman.
-In 2022, she and her piano duo partner were selected to participate in the summer academy hosted by Accademia Chigiana, having masterclasses with Lilya Zilberstein.
+Mujie took part in numerous masterclasses with renowned pianists, including Gábor Eckhardt, Dmitri Alexeev, Steven Osborne, and Boris Berman.
+In 2022, she and her piano duo partner were selected for the prestigious summer academy at Accademia Chigiana, studying with Lilya Zilberstein.

 Experiences